puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 For the Puppet Enterprise broker type, this information consists of the node's server, and the version of PE that a node should use.
 The PE version defaults to "latest" unless you stipulate a different version.

 You create brokers with the `create-broker` command.
-The following example sets up a simple no-op broker that does nothing:
+The following example sets up a simple noop broker that does nothing:

 `razor create-broker --name=noop --broker_type=noop`.